Covid: Can I catch Omicron twice?

 Will it make me sicker?

-So far, it looks like BA.2 is no more dangerous than BA.1.
+So far, it looks like a case of BA.2 is no more likely to put you in hospital than a case of BA.1 was.

 And even if you do test positive again, that "is not the same as being sick with Covid-19," according to immunologist Professor Eleanor Riley.
 "It means there is virus in your nose and throat."

-The protection provided by vaccination or having had a previous infection is more useful at preventing the virus from getting into your body and doing serious damage, than it is from stopping it from setting up home in your nose and throat.
+The protection provided by vaccination or having had a previous infection is more useful at preventing the virus from getting into your body and doing serious damage, than it is at keeping the virus out of your nose and throat.

 Professor Riley thinks if you test positive again but feel well, "your main concern should be whether you might pass it on to someone who is particularly vulnerable".